 - $2,000 for Academic or Calendar Year program

-The application consists of three Application Questionnaires and a Signature Document.
+If you are applying early for the I4I Scholarship, the application consists of three Application Questionnaires and a Signature Document.

 - An Application Questionnaire for basic information about your intended study abroad program

 - An Application Questionnaire to determine categories for consideration.
 (You may apply for consideration in multiple categories, but you may receive only one I4I Scholarship per application cycle.)

 - An Application Questionnaire with three essay questions (limited to 250 words each):